-A feature that lets a user dial a telephone number quickly by dialing a 2-digit code.
+A feature that lets a user dial a telephone number quickly by pressing a button then dialing a 2-digit code.

 An industry-standard touch-tone or rotary phone such as you might have in your home.
 See also Industry-standard device and Feature phone.